-Mr. Iger's employment agreement provides that the deferred compensation will be paid, together with interest at the applicable federal rate for mid-term treasuries, reset annually, no later than 30 days after he is no longer subject to the provisions of Section 162(m) of the Internal Revenue Code (or at such later date as is necessary to avoid the imposition of an additional tax
+In addition, from 2000 through 2005, \$500,000 per year of Mr. Iger's annual base salary was deferred.
+The following table sets forth the earnings on the deferred amount in fiscal 2016 and the aggregate balance of Mr. Iger's deferral account, including accumulated earnings, as of October 1, 2016.
+Mr. Iger's employment agreement provides that the deferred compensation will be paid, together with interest at the applicable federal rate for mid-term treasuries, reset annually, no later than 30 days after he is no longer subject to the provisions of Section 162(m) of the Internal Revenue Code (or at such later date as is necessary to avoid the imposition of an additional tax on Mr. Iger under Section 409A of the Internal Revenue Code).
+The interest rate is adjusted annually in March and the weighted average interest rate for fiscal 2016 was 1.476%.
+There were no additions during the fiscal year to the deferred amount by either the Company or Mr. Iger other than these earnings and no withdrawals during the fiscal year.